ziqi521/cilium/Documentation/contributing/development/contributing_guide.rst

 #.
 All commits are signed off.
 See the section :ref:`dev_coo`.

-#. (optional) Pick the appropriate milestone for which this PR is being targeted
+#. (optional) Pick the appropriate milestone for which this PR is being
-   to, e.g. ``1.1``, ``1.2``.
+   targeted, e.g. ``1.1``, ``1.2``.
 This is in particular important in the time frame between the feature freeze and final release date.

 #.
 If you have permissions to do so, pick the right release-note label.
 These
    labels will be used to generate the release notes which will primarily be